 My Sober October Experience

-My most recent Sober October experience went pretty well.
+My most recent Sober October experience went pretty well – the fact that it’s only 31 days kept me motivated throughout.

 The excitement of the challenge, however, kept me motivated to stick to my workouts, and even when I was going through keto adaptation I found a 30 minute activity was achievable.